fgerst/srt-parser/README.md

 # srt-parser
 Simple C program to modify and verify errors on SubRip subtitles

- __*This is the final project of a C language seminar on university.
+ __*📚This is the final project of a C language seminar on university.
 It's a command line program that checks for usual errors on subtitles in SubRip format (usually with a .srt extension).*__

 **In the SubRip format, the sequence of subtitles are formatted like this:**